funcool/rumext/doc/user-guide.md

 ```

 The prop names obeys the same rules as the destructuring so you should
 use the same names in destructuring.

-You also can add some predicates:
+Sometimes a simple existence
+check is not enought, for that cases you can pass a map where keys are
+props and values predicates:

 ```clojure
 (mf/defc button